 Frequently Asked Questions

-What is an Architect?
+What is an Architect and why appoint one?

 Architects are accountable for their competence to the general public via the Architects Registration Board (ARB) and are regulated by the Architects Act 1997.
 An architect must also adhere to The Architects Code: Standards of Professional Conduct and Practice.
+Architects must carry Professional Indemnity insurance.

 Did you know?
 It currently takes at least 7 years to qualify as an architect.
 A qualified architect has completed a three-year degree (Part 1), a two-year, post-graduate masters programme (Part 2) and a minimum of 2 years professional experience.
 Passing the final examination, referred to as ‘Part 3’, permits an individual on to the register of architects in the UK.